wiresjs/wires-reactive/README.md

 ## How it works
 wires-reactive uses [async-watch](https://github.com/wiresjs/async-watch/), which adds a very unique and efficient feature to the browser - triggers changes when the browser is actually ready to paint.
-If you are not familiar with yet - go ahead, and check it out, this micro solution is unique.
+If you are not familiar with it yet - go ahead, and check it out, this micro solution is unique.

 We extract variables from an expression using a very  efficient library [extract-vars](https://github.com/wiresjs/extract-vars)